 Data science, machine learning, and artificial intelligence have exploded in popularity in the last five years, but the nagging question of how to put models into production remains.
 Engineers are typically tasked to build one-off systems to serve predictions that must be maintained amid a quickly evolving backend serving space that has evolved from single machine to custom clusters to “serverless” to Docker to Kubernetes.

 Holden Karau and Trevor Grant present Kubeflow—an open source project that makes it easy for users to move models from laptop to ML rig to training cluster to deployment—and demonstrate how to build a machine learning model and set up serving across clouds.

-Trevor Grant is an Apache Software Foundation Memmber and involved in multiple projects such as Mahout, Streams, and SDAP-incubating just to name a few.
+Trevor Grant is a computer nerd at IBM, an Apache Software Foundation Member, and is involved in multiple projects such as Mahout, Streams, and SDAP-incubating, just to name a few.
+He speaks about computer stuff internationally.
+He’s taken numerous classes in stand-up and improv comedy to make his talks more pleasant for you—the listener.
 He holds an MS in applied math and an MBA from Illinois State University.
-He speaks about computer stuff internationally.
-He has taken numerous classes in stand-up and improv comedy to make his talks more pleasant for you- the listener.

 ©2019, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • email@example.com